 If you want to get the detailed knowledge of Java Virtual Machine, move to the next page.
-Firstly, let's see the basic differences between the JDK, JRE and JVM.
+Firstly, let's see the differences between the JDK, JRE, and JVM.

 JVM (Java Virtual Machine) is an abstract machine.
-It is called virtual machine because it doesn't physically exist.
-It is a specification that provides runtime environment in which java bytecode can be executed.
+It is called a virtual machine because it doesn't physically exist.
+It is a specification that provides a runtime environment in which Java bytecode can be executed.
 It can also run those programs which are written in other languages and compiled to Java bytecode.

 JVMs are available for many hardware and software platforms.
-JVM, JRE and JDK are platform dependent because configuration of each OS are different from each other.
-But, Java is platform independent.
+JVM, JRE, and JDK are platform dependent because the configuration of each OS is different from each other.
+However, Java is platform independent.
 There are three notions of the JVM: specification, implementation, and instance.

 JRE is an acronym for Java Runtime Environment.
 It is also written as Java RTE.
-The Java Runtime Environment is a set of software tools which are used for developing java applications.
-It is used to provide runtime environment.
+The Java Runtime Environment is a set of software tools which are used for developing Java applications.
+It is used to provide the runtime environment.
 It is the implementation of JVM.
 It physically exists.
-It contains set of libraries + other files that JVM uses at runtime.
+It contains a set of libraries + other files that JVM uses at runtime.

-Implementation of JVMs are also actively released by other companies besides Sun Micro Systems.
+The implementation of JVM is also actively released by other companies besides Sun Micro Systems.